FieldAssist/fa_flutter_ui_kit/example/README.md

-# example
+# ui_kit_sample_app

-A new Flutter project.
+A new Flutter project for showcasing the widgets that we are using in our UI-Kit.

 ## Getting Started